LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Table \ref{Overview_of_all_characterised_sensor_properties.csv} shows a summary of all recorded and analysed measured values of the two characterised sensors *TLV493D* and *MMC5603NJ*.
 It can be clearly seen that these differ significantly by a factor of *x10*.
-The *TLV493D* performs seriously in the Senosr Noise measurement and also performs worse than specified in the data sheet (98$\mu$T instead of 175$\mu$T), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{Research Question and Approach}, must be taken into account here, which is not met by the *MMC5603NJ*.
+The *TLV493D* performs seriously in the Sensor Noise measurement and also performs worse than specified in the data sheet (98$\mu$T instead of 175$\mu$T), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{Research Question and Approach}, must be taken into account here, which is not met by the *MMC5603NJ*.